 Weather and natural gas prices

 Natural gas prices are especially affected during the winter, as many households use natural gas for home heating.
-Warmer weather translates into less natural gas demand and therefore lower prices.
-Conversely, colder weather translates into more natural gas demand and higher prices.
+Warmer weather translates into less natural gas demand resulting in lower prices.
+Conversely, colder weather translates into high natural gas demand and higher prices.
 Natural gas prices affect the earnings of major domestic natural gas producers, such as Chesapeake Energy (CHK), Quicksilver Resources (KWK), Range Resources (RRC), and Southwestern Energy (SWN).
 Also, many of these companies are part of energy ETFs, such as the SPDR Oil & Gas Exploration and Production ETF (XOP).

 Heating degree days were higher than normal last week

-For the week ending January 11, heating degree days (as weighted by gas home-heating customers) for the U.S. totaled 247 versus the normal figure for corresponding weeks past of 226.
-Heating degree days (or HDD) measure how much colder than room temperature the weather is, and the greater the HDD figure, the colder it is.
-This week’s HDD figure was higher than normal, meaning weather was colder than normal.
-This implies more natural gas demand and therefore increases natural gas prices.
+For the week ending February 15, heating degree days (as weighted by gas home-heating customers) for the U.S. totaled 243 versus the normal figure of 203 for prior weeks.
+Heating degree days (or HDD) measure the difference between the outside temperature and room temperature to help calculate the demand for energy needed to heat a given area.
+A greater HDD figure represents colder weather.
+This week’s HDD figure was higher than usual meaning weather was colder than normal.
+This implies more natural gas demand, and therefore, a general increase in natural gas prices.

-Cumulative heating degree days since the beginning of October have totaled 2,247 in comparison to average heating degrees to date of 2,182.
-During this period, natural gas prices have experienced a strong rally, from ~$3.60 per MMBtu, reaching $4.45 per MMBtu before retreating to current levels, around $4.05 per MMBtu.
+With colder-than-normal weather and forecasts of continued cold, natural gas prices increased from $4.58 per MMBtu to $5.21 per MMBtu.
+Cumulative heating degree days since the beginning of October have totaled 3,437, compared to average heating degree days to date of 3,267.
+During this period, natural gas prices experienced a strong rally, from ~$3.60 per MMBtu to current levels of around $5.20 per MMBtu.

-Theoretically, higher demand translates into higher natural gas prices, which affects the earnings and valuations of natural gas–weighted producers (and vice versa, in that lower demand means lower prices).
+Theoretically, higher demand translates into higher natural gas prices (and vice versa, in that lower demand means lower prices), which affects the earnings and valuations of natural gas–weighted producers.
 The below graph displays natural gas prices over time versus the stock prices of CHK and KWK, two producers whose production is currently weighted towards natural gas.
 Over the past few years, the equity prices of these companies have trended with natural gas prices.